roboshoes/grunt-bake/README.md

 ### Options

 #### options.content
-Type: `String`
+Type: `String` or `Object`
 Default value: `null`

 A string value that determines the location of the JSON file that is used to fill the place holders.
+If a `Object` is specified it will be used as content.

 #### options.section
 Type: `String`